SpecterOps/Nemesis/docs/setup.md

    helm install --repo https://specterops.github.io/Nemesis/ nemesis nemesis --timeout '45m' -f nemesis-values.yaml
    ```

-   If you want monitoring capabilities, run `helm install --repo https://specterops.github.io/Nemesis/ monitoring`
+   If you want monitoring capabilities, run `helm install --repo https://specterops.github.io/Nemesis/ monitoring monitoring`

+   **Note**: If you want to install from the local Helm charts, use `helm install nemesis-quickstart ./helm/quickstart`, `helm install nemesis ./helm/nemesis --timeout '45m'`, and `helm install nemesis-monitoring ./helm/monitoring`.

    If you run into an `INSTALLATION FAILED` error stating "timed out waiting for the condition", run `helm uninstall nemesis && kubectl delete all --all -n default` and rerun the install command with an increased timeout value.
-If you installed `nemesis-monitoring` as well, run `helm uninstall nemesis && helm uninstall nemesis-monitoring && kubectl delete all --all -n default`
+If you installed `monitoring` as well, run `helm uninstall nemesis && helm uninstall monitoring && kubectl delete all --all -n default`

    Once running, browsing `https://<NEMESIS_IP>:8080/` (or whatever you specified in the `operation.nemesisHttpServer` field in `values.yaml`) will display a set of links to Nemesis services.
 Operators primarily use the Dashboard which allows them to upload files and triage ingested/processed data.